u241c/u241c.github.io/README.md

 ## Future Enhancements

 To make cards were user can pull up Urls, images, etc..
+To be user friendly on mobile devices.